joehour/ScratchCard/README.md

     }

 ##Scratched Percent
-It is easy to know the scratched percent.
+It is easy to get the scratched percent.

 ######Example